mileusna/srs/README.md

     }
 ```

-## Testing

-Since SRS contains timestamp component it is difficult to test package against static expected results because SRS result will change over time.
-That is the reasons why the tests actually connects to most popular SRS daemon for Postfix, [postsrsd](https://github.com/roehling/postsrsd), and checks the results.
-As long as you use the same domain name and same secret key, results should match, although there are some exceptions.

 ### Exceptions

 There are some cases which postsrsd will accept, but I find them wrong and they won't be supported by this package.
-I guess that postsrsd rely on mailserver to reject this type of email addresses so it doesn't check bad email formats.
+I guess that postsrsd rely on mail server to reject this type of email addresses so it doesn't check bad email formats.

 These are some examples which postsrsd will accept, but this go package will return an error due to bad email formatting: